ShrimpAndBits/gritcoin/THECOB.md

 - giving 3 michaelbuhler TillaTheHun0 blackmail payment
 - milling 1024 mynameismiek ermahgerd ernflershern
 - milling 1 mynameismiek for organizing THE COB's niblets into a more easily parsable format for future gritters
+- milling 1 jshipman42 i dont know what this is yet, but miek told me to look at it so I am